evolutionary-architecture/evolutionary-architecture-by-example/README.md

 Another approach is to divide your system into multiple models.
 Each model will represent its ubiquitous language, business capabilities, and rules.
 This approach allows models to be extended independently without affecting the others.
 This way each model becomes a separate bounded context.

+> [!IMPORTANT]
-IMPORTANT: Don't be misled by the word "ubiquitous" in "ubiquitous language" - it is a common trap that catches many development teams.
+> Don't be misled by the word "ubiquitous" in "ubiquitous language" - it is a common trap that catches many development teams.
 It is only universal (ubiquitous) within its specific bounded context, not across your entire system.

 While working on software systems, you will usually face one of the following cases: